maestrosistema/GameBoy-Big-Overlay/README.md

 # GameBoy Big Overlay

-# Overview

 ![My Image](ow.jpg)

 This is an updated version of the "Big" version of my GameBoy overlay for RetroArch I made back in 2017 (<a href="https://forums.libretro.com/t/gameboy-touch-overlay/12469">Libretro Forums</a>).

 I've updated it for modern 21:9 (2400x1080) screen Android devices and added animation to all the buttons.

-To Do List:
-- Remake GameBoy Color version
-- Make GBA SP (for portrait) overlay

 I'm open to suggestions!